NHID HealthCost Analysis Methodology

 Statewide Estimate of the Total Cost

-The cost display highlights the Statewide Estimate of the Total Cost, which is the median cost across all facilities and insurance carriers in New Hampshire for the procedure.
+The cost display highlights the Statewide Estimate of the Total Cost, which is the median cost across all facilities and insurance companies in New Hampshire for the procedure.
 The median is the middle dollar amount in a range of numbers listed from lowest to highest.
 The statewide estimate does not represent what an individual will pay for the procedure since that is based on individual circumstances.

 Dealing with Variability

-When medical cost estimates are provided on HealthCost, the NHID will include information on the variability of past patient experiences.
+When medical cost estimates are provided on NH HealthCost, the NHID will include information on the variability of past patient experiences.
 If the historical data show low variability from one patient to the next, then this is indicated as Precision of the Cost Estimate = "High."
 Likewise, if the historical data show extensive variation, the estimate will indicate the precision level is "Low."
 When the precision level is Low, individual patient experiences are more likely to differ from the rate estimate.

 The variation in the rate is based on the coefficient of variation for charges, including all payers, and the difference between the median charge for the insurance company and the overall median for all insurance companies at the provider identified for the specific service under analysis.
 These values, both percentages, are summed together and translated into an ordinal scale.
 Like most ordinal scales, the distinction between the values at neighboring points on the scale is not necessarily the same.
 For instance, the range within Very Low and Low might be much less than that in Medium and High.
 The scale is based on the variability among carriers for the health care service selected.
 The breakdown is based on percentiles, using 75th, 50th, and 25th break points.

-When variability is high (Precision of the Cost Estimate="Very Low") and there are fewer than four patients, than the rate is not included on HealthCost.
+When variability is high (Precision of the Cost Estimate="Very Low") and there are fewer than four patients, than the rate is not included on NH HealthCost.

 Risk Adjustment – Some Patients are Sicker

-Risk adjustment is used in HealthCost by including with estimates for bundled services a field called Patient Complexity.
+Risk adjustment is used in NH HealthCost by including with estimates for bundled services a field called Patient Complexity.
 Risk adjustment is a relative measure for the difference in the “illness burden” of patients in the analysis, and the NHID uses the Chronic Illness and Disability Payment System from the University of California, San Diego.
 Risk adjustment may explain why the historical costs at one provider may exceed that of another provider.
-Risk adjustment includes all of the diagnoses over an extended period of time so that the effect of multiple comorbidities can be considered in evaluating patient populations.
+Risk adjustment includes all of the diagnoses over an extended period so that the effect of multiple comorbidities can be considered in evaluating patient populations.
 Examples of the conditions used in developing the risk score include: congestive heart failure, epilepsy, primary pulmonary hypertension, diabetes, and cancer.
-Patients that have multiple significant medical conditions are expected to need greater health care resources than a less complex patient population.
+Patients that have multiple significant medical conditions are expected to need greater healthcare resources than a less complex patient population.

 The application of risk adjustment is specific for the patients with the identified procedure.
 For example, Hospital A attracts an "average" population when all treatments are considered, but Hospital A attracts very complex patients for breast biopsies.
 When viewing the cost rates for breast biopsies, the Patient Complexity at Hospital A would be described as "High."
 Please note that the patient comorbidities considered in the risk adjustment are not necessarily related to the procedure with a cost estimate.
 So, Hospital A may attract a very complex set of patients with a history of mental illness and cardiovascular disease, but not cancer.

 The risk adjustment value is relative, so 1.00 is the mid-point, and values above or below represent the difference in expected resource consumption.
-On HealthCost, the index measure is translated to an ordinal scale and the breakdown is based on percentiles, using the 90th, 75th, 25th, and 10th separation points.
+On NH HealthCost, the index measure is translated to an ordinal scale and the breakdown is based on percentiles, using the 90th, 75th, 25th, and 10th separation points.
 Like most ordinal scales, the distinction between the values at neighboring points on the scale is not necessarily the same.

 When the rates are reported as an unbundled cost, Patient Complexity is not provided.
 The estimated cost for unbundled services is not influenced by the number of supporting services and providers that might be included in a bundled rate for patients with a complex set of medical conditions.